Zeeshan-2k1/HnCC-Blog/_posts/2020-02-02-first-post.md

 hncc.add(blog);
 ```
 Finally it is deployed over GitLab pages.
 It gives me immense pleasure and excitement for this blog.

+Further We have added Google's feedburner newsletter subscription.
 Hope we release great content for this community.